paul-sheridan/hgt-tfidf/README.md

-# A Hypergeometric Test Interpretation of a Common tf-idf Variant Computer Code
+# The Hypergeometric Test Performs Comparably to TF-IDF on Standard Text Analysis Tasks Computer Code
-This repository contains computer code for reproducing the results described in the manuscript “A hypergeometric test interpretation of a common tf-idf variant”.
+This repository contains computer code for reproducing the results described in the manuscript “The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks”.
 ArXiv preprint link: https://arxiv.org/abs/2002.11844.
-Research Gate link: https://www.researchgate.net/publication/339550104_A_hypergeometric_test_interpretation_of_a_common_tf-idf_variant.

 ## Initial Setup